-Companies and individuals can be subject to criminal liability for participation in a cartel.
-Firms can face a fine of up to JPY500 million for cartel violations under Article 95, Paragraph 1, Item 1 of the AMA and individuals can face a maximum of five years’ imprisonment or a fine of up to JPY5 million under Article 89 of the AMA.
-With respect to civil liability, the primary form of sanctions issued by the JFTC in administrative proceedings is a cease-and-desist order and a surcharge payment order, pursuant to Articles 7 and 7-2 of the AMA.
+For criminal liability, both companies and individuals can be subject to criminal liability for participation in a cartel.
+Firms can face a fine of up to JPY500 million for cartel violations under Article 95, Paragraph 1, item 1 of the AMA, and individuals can face a maximum of five years’ imprisonment or a fine of up to JPY5 million under Article 89 of the AMA.
+With respect to civil liability, the primary form of sanctions issued by the JFTC in administrative proceedings is a cease-and-desist order and a surcharge payment order, pursuant to Article 7 and 7-2 of the AMA.
 In addition, there are no civil judgment awards in Japan.

 Companies or consumers who have suffered from damages can challenge cartel behaviour or effects in the form of damage lawsuits.
 They are entitled to file claims for civil damages against companies that participated in cartels.
 The action is based on the tort law (Article 709 of the Civil Code and Article 25 of the AMA) or a claim for unjust enrichment (Article 703 of the Civil Code).

 Please note, however, that the limitation period mentioned above will be changed to seven years from the end of the period of the implementation when the amended AMA becomes effective no later than the end of 2020 since the amendment bill passed the Parliament in the past year.

 The firm and the employees that are being investigated have an obligation not to refuse, obstruct or evade the JFTC’s inspection.
 Spoliation of potentially relevant information may constitute a violation of the AMA.
-Any breach of such obligations may result in sanctions, such as a one-year term of imprisonment or fines up to JPY3 million pursuant to Article 94 of the AMA, or fines of up to JPY200 million for an employer of an individual violator pursuant to Article 95 of the AMA.
+Any breach of such obligations may result in sanctions, such as one year imprisonment or fines of up to JPY3 million for individual violators pursuant to Article 94 of the AMA, or fines of up to JPY200 million for an employer of an individual violator pursuant to Article 95 of the AMA.

 Officers or employees subject to an interview or interrogation have a right to speak to counsel before or after the interview.
 Lawyers, however, are typically not allowed to be present at the interview or interrogation except in very limited circumstances where the investigators determine that lawyers or third persons should be present.
 This would be the case, for example, in the case of interviews of foreign nationals where lawyers or third persons could assist with translation tasks, so as to ensure the smooth implementation of the interview.

 Typically, the JFTC does not raise the issue of whether individuals should obtain a separate counsel from their employers.
-It is, nonetheless, noteworthy that separate counsel for individuals might be necessary in a criminal investigation case where companies and individuals could be subject to criminal punishment and there are potential conflicts between them.
+It is, nonetheless, worthy to note that separate counsel for individuals might be necessary in a criminal investigation case where both companies and individuals could be subject to criminal punishment and there are potential conflicts between them.

-The principal initial steps that defence counsel should undertake during the initial phase of an investigation is to conduct an internal investigation based on intensive interviews of the relevant employees and extensive review of the relevant documents to identify expeditiously whether the alleged infringement actually took place.
-Such internal investigation should be indispensable for securing immunity based on the JFTC’s leniency programme because the timing of the initial leniency application is crucial in Japan to decide the order of the leniency application and the amount of the reduction in the administrative fine that can be granted under the leniency programme.
+The principal initial steps that defence counsel should undertake during the initial phase of investigation is to conduct an internal investigation based on intensive interviews of the relevant employees and extensive review of the relevant documents to expeditiously identify whether the alleged infringement actually took place.
+Such internal investigation should be indispensable for securing the immunity based on the JFTC’s leniency program because the timing of the initial leniency application is crucial in Japan to decide the order of the leniency application and the amount of the reduction in the administrative fine that can be granted under the leniency program.

 It is common that the JFTC first obtains documentary evidence at the alleged companies’ offices in the course of dawn raids.
-The agency subsequently requests the companies to submit the relevant documents from time to time and delivers a 'Reporting Order' in a timely manner to secure precise information on the alleged violation in preparation for issuing a cease-and-desist order, and surcharge payment order.
+The agency subsequently requests the companies to submit the relevant documents from time to time, and also delivers a “Reporting Order” in a timely manner to secure precise information on the alleged violation in preparation for issuing a cease-and-desist order and surcharge payment order.

 The privilege against self-incrimination is only available in a criminal investigation of cartel conduct as opposed to an administrative investigation where such privilege cannot be invoked.